okta/okta-sdk-dotnet/docs/CAPTCHAApi.md

 Delete a CAPTCHA Instance

-Delete a CAPTCHA instance by `captchaId`.
-If the CAPTCHA instance is currently being used in the org, the delete will not be allowed.
+Deletes a specified CAPTCHA instance > **Note:** If your CAPTCHA instance is still associated with your org, the request fails.
+You must first update your Org-wide CAPTCHA settings to remove the CAPTCHA instance.

 ### Example
 ```csharp